mikedstark/ruby-pong/README.md

 # ruby-pong
-Ruby 2P version of the classic arcade game.
+Ruby 2P version of the classic arcade game using GOSU.

 #To play: